COMP2521UNSW/sanitisers-guide/sanitisers/README.md

 clang -o myProgram myProgram.c -fsanitize=address,leak
 ```

-Note that multiple sanitisers are chained together with commas.
+As shown above, multiple sanitisers are chained together with commas.

 **Note:** If you're working locally on a Mac you may not get an error when trying to compile with LeakSanitizer.
 Please follow [these steps](https://stackoverflow.com/a/55778432) to install it.

+**Note 2:**